VzxPLnHqr/sig-pow/README.md

 the standard bitcoin difficulty adjustment algorithm.

-In the standard bitcoin difficulty adjustment algorithm, the target, known as `nBits` in the block header is a representation of 256-bit number whereby the lease significant bits are mostly ignored.
-With work-locks we can, of course, try to emulate a similar mechanism.
-Doing so is left as an exercise for the curious and determined reader.[^precision_note]
+In the standard bitcoin difficulty adjustment algorithm, the target, known as `nBits` in the block header is a representation of 256-bit number whereby the least significant bits are mostly ignored.
+With work-locks we can, of course, try to emulate a similar mechanism by utilizing 29 signatures.[^precision_note1], split across multiple transactions.[^precision_note2] Doing so is left, for now, as an exercise for the curious and determined.

 ## Status
 Pre-proof-of-concept (aka probably broken).
 Just some worksheets so far doing